 - Conventional diamond grinding (CDG) reduces noise from older concrete pavements.

 King County installed a section of NGCS texturing on both directions of Avondale Road between NE 144th Place and NE 151st Street.
 The chart below shows the noise level of the concrete before grinding and up to 13 months after grinding.
 The increase in noise level is attributed to wear from studded tires.

 WSDOT constructed a section of NGCS on I-82, near Sunnyside, Washington, in October 2010.
 The chart below shows the noise level of the old concrete before grinding and up to 29 months after grinding.
 Conventional diamond grinding (CDG) was used on the remainder of the project.

 The photos below that were taken approximately one year apart show the effect of studded tires on the NGCS texture.
 The attrition or wearing down of the flat areas between the grooves is believed to be the cause of the increases in noise levels.

 Conventional Diamond Grinding

-The Boeing Access Road to King/Snohomish County Line Pavement Repair Project on I-5 was completed in December of 2009.
-Tire/pavement noise was measured before and after the conventional diamond grinding.
+CDG was also used on the Boeing Access Road to King/Snohomish County Line Pavement Repair Project on I-5 completed in December 2009.
+Tire/pavement noise measurements before and after the grinding are shown below.